-The Medicare Advantage Plans provide different benefit options from which Medicareeligible retirees can choose.
+The Medicare Advantage Plans provide different benefit options from which Medicare-eligible retirees can choose.
 Open Enrollment for Medicare retirees is held each October, with benefits effective on January 1.
 Medicare retirees' plan year runs from January through December.
 Benefits for non-Medicare dependents covered by PEIA will run on PEIA's plan year from July through June.

 If you become eligible for Medicare prior to age 65, please send a copy of your Medicare card and any disability award letter to PEIA.
-This notification may allow PEIA to reduce your premiums and will make the claims payment process go much more smoothly.
+This notification may allow PEIA to reduce your premiums going forward, following the receipt of your Medicare card at PEIA, and will make the claims payment process go much more smoothly.